twishackaul/Interactive-Map/README.md

 # Interactive-Map
-An interactive map to take a look at some of the hidden monuments in the world using unity and web development.
+An interactive map to look at some of the hidden monuments in the world using Blender 3.6, Verge3D and web development.